"These PJs are too small! I need to get bigger ones from my brother's room."

 "Back to sleep."
 Use this phrase as a reminder to put a baby on his or her back to sleep, each time you put a baby to bed, whether it's for a nap or the night.
 Babies should always sleep on their backs to lower the risk of suffocation.

 The right place to snooze.
-Always put a baby to bed in a crib or bassinet.
+Always put a baby to bed on a flat, firm surface like a crib or bassinet.
 Before you put the child in the crib, take out all pillows, stuffed toys, blankets, or bumper pads (padding along the sides of the crib).
 Babies can suffocate on these.
 Babies also can suffocate if they sleep on soft surfaces, so never let a baby sleep on a bed, sofa, etc. Infants should not sleep with anyone else, so don't lie down with a baby who is falling asleep.
+Don't let babies spend a lot of time sleeping in swing seats or car seats.

 Here are some other things to know about babies and sleep: